 For goodness sake, Fox Searchlight -- put this out on DVD already!!

-Oh, and by the way, this isn't about 20 Dates either.
+Oh, and by the way, this article here isn't about 20 Dates either.
 Well, not exactly, but tangentially.
 However, all this background is necessary to put the proper perspective on what it's all actually about.
 And in the end, it's also to show you that as brash, annoying and funny as Myles Berkowitz is, he's also incredibly thoughtful, warm and charming.

 About a month ago, Myles got a letter from a guy who'd tracked him down.
 The fellow was about to celebrate his first anniversary, and his wife's very favorite movie in the world was...20 Dates.
 She and her sister would watch it relentlessly.
 (She had a VHS copy.)
 And the guy decided for their first anniversary he wanted to do something special related to his wife's most-favorite movie in the entire world.

 And what that was is, after tracking down Myles, he asked if Myles would write something special to her -- on paper, since the first anniversary is paper.
-Now, mind you, he could have asked for a signed photograph.
+Now, mind you, the husband could have asked for a signed photograph.
 Or a signed poster.
 Both paper.
 But no, he asked the filmmaker to write something to his wife that would be meaningful for their first anniversary.
 Most filmmakers would probably answer, "That's very nice of you to ask, but I write for a living and get paid for it.
 But I'm happy to sign a 8x10 glossy for you."
 Or "Fine, you write something out for me, and I'll handwrite a copy and sign it."
 Or perhaps, "Get lost."
 But Myles being Myles said, "Okay."

 I told you he was unique.